cbare/cbare.github.io/_drafts/2025-12-08-learning-visual-context-by-comparison.md

 ![transformer](../images/ai/transformer-attention-block.png)

+Transformer-style attention is quadratic $$N \times N$$ in the number of input tokens, providing pairwise mixing of information.
+By pooling over the spatial dimensions, ACM is lighter with more like linear scaling. $$K$$ and $$Q$$ are two global attention poolings whose difference is beneficial to recognition tasks.
+ACM _can_ be multi-headed, in a sense, by splitting channels into groups and learning separate attention maps for each group.

 ## Is it still worth knowing?

 The attend-and-compare paper is from 2020 and sits in the “CNN plus attention” niche of the era before vision transformers.
 It’s a plug-in module for convolutional backbones that (a) learns where to look, and (b) adds channel reweighting.
 ACM makes explicit the inductive bias that comparison is important by encoding a difference signal and injecting it back into the feature map.

-The focus of research has largely moved on to vision transformers and after that to multimodal foundation models.
-Pragmatically, though, modern CNNs remain competitive with transformers in applied settings.
+The focus of research has largely moved on to vision transformers and more recently to multimodal foundation models.
+Pragmatically, though, modern CNNs remain competitive with transformers.
+Modern deep learning practice achieves improves performance by pretraining on larger datasets with more general models.
+Architecture tweaks matter less than scale.
+ACM can work well in medical imaging tasks where compare-and-contrast is naturally informative.

 ## More